wofsauge/External-Item-Descriptions/README.md

 ### In-game Configuration

-Simply install &quot;[Mod config Menu](https://steamcommunity.com/sharedfiles/filedetails/?id=1603631350)&quot;.
+Simply install &quot;[Mod config Menu - Continued](https://steamcommunity.com/sharedfiles/filedetails/?id=2487535818)&quot;.
 All configuration except the language setting can be changed with it in game.

 ### Windows
 1. With Repentance: `steamapps\common\The Binding of Isaac Rebirth\mods\external item descriptions_836319872\`